autosit/autosit.github.io/_posts/2019-04-25-colav-probabilities.md

 ## Background
 Risk evaluations are an obvious component of a collision avoidance (COLAV) system.
 But what exactly is meant by risk?
 Is it a qualitative or a quantitative concept?
 We often think of risk as related to probability.
 This leads to the research question: Can we estimate the probability that a future collision will occur given some knowledge about the autonomous ship and other ships in its vicinity?

 In [(Tengesdal et al. 2020)] such probabilities were evaluated under an assumption of straight line motion.
-Monte-Carlo integration was used because the collision zone constraints necessarily are of a non-linear nature.
+Importance sampling was used because the collision zone constraints necessarily are of a non-linear nature.
 See also Example 5.4 in Page 80 in [the sensor fusion book] for a more elaborate explanation.
 Since the random sampling leads to significant fluctuations, a Kalman filter was used to smoothen the probability estimates.
 The probabilities were used as input in the scenario-based model-prediction control (SB-MPC) COLAV method of [(Johansen et al. 2016)].

 A slightly different approach was taken in [(Tengesdal et al. 2022)].
-Here, ownship uncertainty was neglected.
+Here, an instantaneous collision probability was evaluated by integrating the target ship probability density function over the ownship safety zone.
+The Cross-Entropy method was used to implement a more efficient Importance sampler.
+However, the instantaneous interpretation is problematic if one wants to accumulate the probability of collision over several segments in a trajectory, because the sample time will affect the result.

 ## Scope
 The main goal of the project is to provide formulas or algorithms for reliable quantification of collision probability under sufficiently general circumstances to be of practical utility.
-The work will build on a master thesis being written this semester.

 ## Proposed Tasks for the 5th year project